-Why choose Benchmark Thermo-Pine wall cladding?
+Why choose Benchmark thermo-pine cladding?

-- Thermally modified wood has a lower moisture absorption capability and rate and less moisture-induced deformation as a result.
-It is therefore a great choice for outdoor use.
+- The lower moisture absorption capability and rate of thermally modified wood results in less moisture-induced deformation, making it a great choice for outdoor use.

-Standard selection of Benchmark Thermo-Pine products:
+Our standard selection of Benchmark thermo-pine cladding products:

-Pine has good mechanical properties
+Pine offers exceptional mechanical properties

-If you would like to preserve the tone of thermally modified wood, we recommend oiling the boards once a year using a UV-resistant oil.
+If you would like to preserve the darker tone of thermally modified wood, we recommend oiling the boards once a year using a UV-resistant oil.

 Wall cladding maintenance To oil or not to oil?